 If risks are known, a standard procedure can be introduced and trained for.
 However, risks in Wilderness Medicine are rarely know.
 In fact, each situation is truly unique as are the risks, hazards and challenges.
 You will explore how to deal with unknown risk in unknown environments.

 Search and Rescue

-Your new found skills will be out to the test in a Search and Rescue exercise.
+Your new found skills will be put to the test in a Search and Rescue exercise.
 You will formulate a search plan, decide on communications, select and use the most appropriate equipment and hopefully rescue your casualty to the road head to meet the ambulance.
 Team work, flexibility and adaptability will be the key skills on display, and at the same time you will experience pre-hospital care at the extreme end of the spectrum.
 Expect height, darkness, enclosed spaces and of course, the weather.

 Accommodation and Catering

-Use the link below to get in touch, request further details and book in a date for your Universities Wilderness Medicine Weekend.
+Use the link below to get in touch, request further details and book in a date for your Wilderness Medicine Weekend.